Siavash Kasrai: Literary work

 These are all books of poetry, except the 1967a (a children book), 1975 (a piece of literary criticism) and 2003a (including literary criticism, interviews, and novels) publications.
 Kasrai's complete collection of poems was published as a 773 pages octavo in 2005 in Tehran by Ketabe Nader Publications, under the title Az Ava ta Havaye Aftab.

 The second publication, Arashe Kamangir, brought public recognition to Kasrai.
 Arash is a legendary figure saving his country from the humiliation and misery of defeat by putting his soul into an arrow, which will travel over and gain back lost territory.
 Kasrai's version is the first epic poem in Nima Yooshij's style, or more generally the first epic instance of Persian new poetry.
 The poem was dedicated to Khosro Roozbeh, a radical leftist executed in early 1958.
 In spite of what appeared to some as technical weakness, and in spite of the author's proposed dissident interpretation, Kasrai’s Arashe Kamangir was one of the few contemporary poems to find its way into schoolbooks.

 Mohreye Sorkh, Kasrai's last publication (in his lifetime), is a mirror image of Arashe Kamangir.
 Like Arashe Kamangir, it is an epic in the new poetry style, indeed a modern follow up to Ferdowsi's Rostam and Sohrab, with a proposed political interpretation.
 But whereas Arashe Kamangir is a tale of sacrifice and salvation, Mohreye Sorkh is one of compromise and loss.
 Published after Kasrai's break up with the Tudeh Party and a move from Moscow to Vienna, Mohreye Sorkh is an expression of regret or repentance over decades of Communist activity.
 Indeed, connecting his poem to current suffering in his country, Kasrai's preface speaks of "the serious mistakes of benevolent people whose actions proceeded from fascination instead of knowledge, hurried and shortsighted, leading to the verge of destruction, and now facing the heavy price to pay".

+Mohreye Sorkh and the selected sections of Arashe Kamangir along with some of the short poems of Kasrai, are translated into English “The Scarlet Stone and other Selected Poems” by Nader Rahimi.